VidyutPrabakaran1/AI-Password-Manager/README.md

 2) Password Strength Checker - Estimates the strength of your password, so that you can create stronger passwords.

-3) Username Generator - Let's you generate usernames for various accounts.
+3) Username Generator - Lets you generate usernames for various accounts.

+4) Common Passwords Checker - Lets you check if a password is commonly used on the internet.

 What about customization ?